JetBrains/Qodana/topics/qodana-clang.md

 The list of the standard Clang-Tidy inspections is available on the [Clang website](%clang-website%).
 The list of the CLion `Clang-Tidy` inspections is available in the [General](%clion-inspections-general%) section on the CLion documentation website.
-Information about the `MISRA checks` inspections is available in the [Static Analysis Tools](%misra-inspections%) section of the Clion documentation website.
+Information about the `MISRA checks` inspections is available in the [Static Analysis Tools](%misra-inspections%) section of the CLion documentation website.

 ## Supported features